nilscodes/reach-your-people/docs/diagrams/architecture.md

 ## 📓 Glossary

 ### User
-The end user/client accessing the application, which includes both publishers and subscribers.
+The end user/client accessing the application.
+This includes both publishers and subscribers.
+Different user interfaces will lead to different interactions with the underlying services.

 ### Ingress
 A cluster ingress that ensure the requests coming from the outside world are routed correctly to the respective services.
 In the initial design, all incoming user-driven traffic will go through HTTP/HTTPS.